demisto/content-docs/content-repo/extra-docs/packs/Email-Communication-Readme.md

 There are 8 incident fields in this pack.
 * **Add CC To Email**: Add a new CC recipient to the email thread.
 * **Add BCC To Email**: Add a new BCC recipient to the email thread.
-* **Email Generated Code**: Stores unique 8 digit code to match email to incident.
+* **Email Generated Code**: Stores unique 8-digit code to match email to incident.
 Used in Email Communication incidents.
-* **Email Generated Codes**: Stores comma separated list of multiple unique 8 digit codes to match email to incident.
+* **Email Generated Codes**: Stores comma separated list of multiple unique 8-digit codes to match email to incident.
 Used in incidents using the Email Threads layout.
 * **Email New Recipients**: Field to set email recipients to send new outbound emails to.
 Used in Email Threads layout.
 * **Email New Subject**: Field to set email subject for new outbound emails.
 Used in Email Threads layout.
 * **Email New Body**: Field to set email body for new outbound emails.
 Used in Email Threads layout.